SubhadityaMukherjee/AI-knowledge-base/docs/articles/Scalar/Intro to Conditional GANS.md

 ## Loss functions
 To train the network, we use two loss functions for the Generator and the Discriminator of the CGAN, respectively.
 ### Generator Loss
 Since the Generator's objective is to create better fake images gradually, it needs to minimize the difference between the predicted image and the target.
-The model uses one hot encoded label in this architecture to decide which features to care for.
+The model uses [[../../One hot|one hot]] encoded label in this architecture to decide which features to care for.
 The loss function thus is the following.

 $$\mathcal{L}^{(G)}(\theta^{(G)}, \theta^{(D)}) = - \mathbb{E}_{z} log \mathcal{D} (\mathcal{G} (z|y’))$$